-In April 2020 Microsoft has changed the names of the Office 365 Business plans to Microsoft 365 Business.
+In April 2020 Microsoft changed the names of the Office 365 Business plans to Microsoft 365 Business.
 Before this name change, we had only Microsoft 365 Business, but now we have Business Basic, Business Standard, Business Premium, and Apps for Business.

-Only the names are changed, the price and the features of the plans have stayed the same.
+Only the names have changed, the price and the features of the plans have stayed the same.
 In this article, we are going to take a look at the differences between the Microsoft 365 Business plans.
 We are going to start with a comparison table so you can quickly compare the most important details between the different plans.

-Microsoft 365 for Business plans Compared
+Microsoft 365 for Business Plans Compared

 In the table below you will find all the details of the Microsoft 365 business plans compared.
 You can find the prices for your country here at Microsoft.com.
 Keep in mind that all Business plans are limited to 300 users.